-I’m a software engineer at CircleCI.
-I worked on the Firefox browser at Mozilla until 2021.
-Before that I studied computer science and math at the University of Toronto.
+I've spent most of 2022 away from work!
+I worked on the Firefox browser at Mozilla until the end of 2021, and studied computer science and math at the University of Toronto before that.

 Some things I’ve worked on:

 - A dynamic static site generator.
 Can be used to clone, build, and view any checkout of a static site repository, all through the browser.
 WIP, see this issue if you’re curious.

 - A CLI to search for files using a SQL-inspired syntax.
 It got a lot of stars.